Prof. Belize Lane, Associate Professor, Water Program Head

 Steven White, MS Civil Engineering

 Steven received his BS in Environmental Engineering from Utah State University.
-As an undergraduate student, he was introduced to the California eFlows project where he began developing a methodology to generate synthetic river archetypes based on low-resolution, survey data.
-As a master’s student, he plans to refine this methodology such that it can be used to better understand fluvial ecohydraulics and inform water management decisions.
-Steven enjoys rhythmic movement through various mediums such as splitboarding, biking, and trail running.
+He designed digital river corridors to better understand fluvial ecohydraulics and inform water management decisions.
+Steven enjoys rhythmic movement through various mediums such as splitboarding, biking, and running.

 Daniel Thurber, MS Civil Engineering (2022)

-Daniel received his BS in Geosciences from Southern Oregon University.
-He first began pondering quantitative hydrologic questions at the age of 9.
+Daniel began pondering quantitative hydrologic questions at the age of 9.
 As an avid skier and kayaker, he has spent his whole life enmeshed in fluvial ecosystems around the globe.
 His interests include flow and flood forecasting and decision making for water distribution networks.
-He is studying karst mountain hydrology here in the Logan River watershed.
-Outside of the lab, he’ll be following the water cycle through mountain river systems wherever he can.
+He studied karst mountain hydrology here in the Logan River watershed.

 Noelle Patterson, PhD Hydrologic Sciences (2022)